reactphp/event-loop/README.md

 performs really well.

 If you want to use signal handling (see also [`addSignal()`](#addsignal) below), this event loop implementation requires `ext-pcntl`.
+It allows you to get information about the signal (siginfo_t).
 This extension is only available for Unix-like platforms and does not support Windows.
 It is commonly installed as part of many PHP distributions.